Accomplished Property Division Attorney in Rockville, Maryland

 How a prenuptial agreement affects a property division plan

 If you entered into a prenuptial agreement before marriage, your property is divided based on that document.
 These agreements often determine which property is separate and which is marital.
 This protects certain assets from a court’s ruling.

 Contact an experienced property distribution attorney in Rockville, Maryland

-If you need an accomplished divorce attorney to help you with your division of property case, contact the Rockville office of The Law Office of Stacy B. Talbott, LLC at 301-637-8527 or contact the firm online for comprehensive representation.
+If you need an accomplished divorce attorney to help you with your division of property case, contact the Rockville office of The Law Office of Stacy B. Talbott at 301-637-8527 or contact the firm online for comprehensive representation.
 Ms. Talbott offers reasonable fees.
 Her office is located one block from the Montgomery County Courthouse.
 Parking is available.